What is Kafka monitoring?

 Key features include:

-• Multi-cluster support: Manage and monitor multiple Kafka clusters from a single interface.
+• Multi-cluster management: Supports administration and monitoring of multiple Kafka clusters from a single interface.

-• Preferred replica election: Trigger preferred replica election to rebalance leadership across brokers.
+• Preferred replica election: Enables execution of preferred replica elections to rebalance leadership across brokers.

 CMAK dashboard screenshot